 It’s difficult to blame Lindsey Buckingham for having a chip on his shoulder.
 He’s the studio mastermind, the live spark, and the restless creator behind the imperious pop era of Fleetwood Mac.
 But Buckingham is little known by the general public, for whom Stevie Nicks and Mick Fleetwood are the most recognisable faces in the band.
 Whenever he makes a solo album, it sells a fraction of a Fleetwood Mac or solo Stevie Nicks record.
 But his solo career has been very satisfying – if you’re a fan of his work in Fleetwood Mac, it’s worth spending time with his solo albums.

 Buckingham’s solo work is more mainstream than you might expect based on his experimental songs on Fleetwood Mac’s Tusk.
-While Law and Order utilises the garage rock of his contributions to Fleetwood Mac albums like Tusk and Mirage, 1984’s Go Insane is surprisingly heavy on synth-pop and 1992’s Out of the Cradle is lush like a Fleetwood Mac record.
+While Law and Order employs the garage rock of his contributions to Fleetwood Mac albums like Tusk and Mirage, 1984’s Go Insane is surprisingly heavy on synth-pop and 1992’s Out of the Cradle is lush like a Fleetwood Mac record.
 In the 21st century, his records have been more reliant on his acoustic guitar skills.

 Lindsey Buckingham will be most remembered for the trio of pop albums he made in the 1970s with Fleetwood Mac – the band reboot on the 1975 self-titled record, the blockbuster Rumours from 1977, and 1979’s decidedly weirder Tusk.
 But his solo career is an excellent companion piece for his Fleetwood Mac work – here are his solo albums ranked from worst to best:

 #7 Law And Order

-Buckingham’s first solo album feels like a reaction to the months of painstaking studio time that went into shaping Rumours and Tusk – it’s a fun, garage-rock album that throws in a handful of covers from his father’s 45 collection.
-It’s often retro, with Buckingham’s originals like ‘Mary Lee Jones’ fitting beside covers like ‘A Satisfied Mind’ and ‘September Song’.
-Law and Order is often slight, but it does feature Buckingham’s best known solo song, the dreamy, neurotic new wave of ‘Trouble’.
+Buckingham’s first solo album feels like a reaction to the months of painstaking studio time that went into shaping Rumours and Tusk – it’s a fun, garage-rock album that throws in a handful of covers from his father’s collection of 45s.
+Law and Order is often retro, with Buckingham’s originals like ‘Mary Lee Jones’ fitting beside covers like ‘A Satisfied Mind’ and ‘September Song’.
+Law and Order is often slight, but it features Buckingham’s best-known solo song, the dreamy, neurotic new wave of ‘Trouble’.

 #5 Under The Skin